ElectricCoffee/Commission-Price-Calculator/README.md

 Commission-Price-Calculator
 ===========================

+###Note that this application still isn't finished, use at your own risk!

 The Mac version of my windows application of the same name.

 The application is made for artists to make it easier for them to calculate the prices of their commissions